-I find as I we get older, our bodies begin to show signs of wear and tear.
+I find as we age, our bodies begin to show signs of wear and tear.
 We can easily pull a muscle bending down to pick up something, especially first thing in the morning.

 One way to combat the aging process is to maintain a regular stretching regime.
 Our bodies LOVE to stretch and it is the best and most natural activity to do when we first get up in the mornings.